-Every day, we are reminded of our responsibility and the importance of our task . . . because every day, we move 2.8 million barrels of oil and 18 billion cubic feet of natural gas across North America.
-Additionally, by 2019, we will be generating more than 3,500 gross MW of renewable energy from wind, solar and geothermal facilities—enough to meet the electricity needs of more than 1.6 million homes.
+Every day, we are reminded of our responsibility and the importance of our task . . . because every day, we move 3 million barrels of oil and 21 billion cubic feet of natural gas across North America.
+Additionally, we generate more than 2,000 net MW of renewable energy, primarily from wind and solar facilities—enough to meet the electricity needs of nearly 950,000 homes.

 Every year, we produce the Enbridge Safety Report to the Community, provides our neighbors with an overview of our annual safety and reliability performance—not only in the areas where our safety performance was strong, but also those areas where it was not strong enough.

-The Enbridge Safety Report to the Community also offers a closer look at what we do to prevent incidents and keep people, communities and the environment safe.Download the report
+The Enbridge Safety Report to the Community also offers a closer look at what we do to prevent incidents and keep people, communities and the environment safe.READ THE 2019 REPORT

-In 2016, we safely delivered more than 3.5 billion barrels of crude oil and natural gas liquids—connecting suppliers and refiners via our growing North American pipeline network.
+In 2020, we safely delivered more than 3.77 billion barrels of crude oil—connecting suppliers and refiners via our growing North American pipeline network.
 We play a small but essential role in collecting people to the energy they need for their quality of life, and we do it safely, reliably and responsibly.

-We had a total of eight reportable spills on our liquids systems in 2016, totaling 657 barrels.
-Of those 657 barrels, all but 23 barrels were spilled on Enbridge property, fully contained within our facilities, and cleaned up with little or no environmental impact.
+We had a total of 7 reportable spills on our crude oil and liquids systems in 2020—all 7 on Enbridge property, with 2 of those spills resulting in some product migrating offsite—with a total release volume of 943 barrels.
+Of those 943 barrels, 880 barrels were spilled at Enbridge facilities, fully contained within our facilities, and cleaned up with little or no environmental impact.